scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAWS.md

 // TODO: We need to test this feature with Scalar products.

 * [Using Amazon VPC endpoints to access DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/vpc-endpoints-dynamodb.html)

+It is recommended since the private internal connections not via WAN can make a system more secure.

 #### Configure Read/Write Capacity (Optional based on your environment)